CoachAsim/engineering-practicum-term-02-final-project-guide/p1-exploratory-data-analysis-guide.md

-# 🔍 2-Hour Pokémon Data Analysis Challenge
-## A Quick Guide for High School Data Explorers
+# A Quick Guide for High School Data Explorers

 ---